This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 And not just the kind of comfort that feels good when you first put something on.
 No — but the kind that lasts through cold, through perspiration, and through long hours.

-Merino wool is often a great choice for outdoor recreation, and I’ve gathered a few tips that will make shopping for it much easier!
+If you've shopped around for the best base layers, one material that might keep popping up is merino wool.
+Merino wool clothes are often a great choice for outdoor recreation, and I've gathered a few tips that will make shopping much easier!

 Here’s a guide to merino wool clothes, along with some of our favorite products tried so far.
 Let’s start with a few pros and cons.